 - Moving Expense Incentive: To assist homeowners with relocating to a new home, owners will be offered a \$5,000 moving incentive. - Rental owners and other property type owners that do not have belongings in the buyout property will not be eligible for the moving expenses incentive. - LMI Incentive: To assist the most vulnerable homeowners with relocating to a new home, \$25,000 will be offered to LMI citizens.
 LMI citizens are classified as those who have an income of 80% or less of the AMI for the county, they reside in.
-(Not eligible if dwelling is a second home or to owners of vacant land.)
+(Not eligible for second homeowners or owners of vacant land.)